aloneguid/config/docs/README.md

 ### Writing Settings

 Some configuration stores support writing values.
+This can be checked by interrogating `IConfigStore.CanWrite` property.
 You can write the value back by simply setting it's value:

 ```csharp
 c.AuthClientId = "new value";